baudneo/cync-lan/README.md

 From what I have seen the device ID starts at 1 and increments by 1 for each device added to the "home" (it follows the order you added the bulbs).

-*It is unknown how removing a device and adding a device may effect the ID number, YMMV.
+*It is unknown how removing a device and adding a device may affect the ID number, YMMV.
 Be careful when manually adding devices.*

-:warning: By manually adding, I mean you added a device via the app and did not re export a new config.
+:warning: By manually adding, I mean you added a device via the app and did not re-export a new config.

 ## Controlling devices

 Devices are controlled by MQTT messages.
-This was designed to be used with home assistant, but you can use any MQTT client to send messages to the server.
+This was designed to be used with Home Assistant, but you can use any MQTT client to send messages to the MQTT broker.

-**Please see [Home Assistant MQTT documentation](https://www.home-assistant.io/integrations/light.mqtt/#json-schema) for more information on JSON payloads.**
+**Please see [Home Assistant MQTT documentation](https://www.home-assistant.io/integrations/light.mqtt/#json-schema) for more information on JSON payloads.** This repo will try to stay up to date with the latest Home Assistant MQTT JSON schema.

 ## Home Assistant

-This script uses the MQTT discovery mechanism in Home Assistant to automatically add devices to the UI.
+This script uses the MQTT discovery mechanism in Home Assistant to automatically add devices.
-You can control the home assistant topic in the config file.
+You can control the Home Assistant MQTT topic via the environment variable `HASS_TOPIC`.

-:warning: This requires MQTT discovery is enabled in your Home Assistant configuration. :warning:

 ## Debugging / socat

 If the devices are not responding to commands, it's likely that the TCP communication on your device is different.
-You can either open an issue and I can walk you through getting good debug logs, or you can use `socat` to inspect the traffic of the device communicating with the cloud server in real-time by running:
+You can either open an issue and I can walk you through getting good debug logs, or you can use `socat` to inspect the traffic of the device communicating with the cloud server in real-time yourself by running:

 ```bash
 # Older firmware devices